by Martin Maenza

 [(*) Editor’s note: See “The Conscience of the Killer,” Black Lightning #7 (March, 1978).]

 The next afternoon, as a cross-country bus moved over the bridge of the Metropolis waterfront, one of the passengers, a bald man in a white shirt and gray slacks, was lost in his own thought.

 My recent bout with the Flash went totally up in flames, he thought to himself.
 However, sifting through the ashes, there were a few gains from the whole situation.
 He ticked them off silently on his fingers.
 First, with the help of that shrink Doctor Synett, I was able to overcome my hidden fear of anything to do with cold. (*) With that barrier gone, I feel like a new man.

 [(*) Editor’s note: See “Heat Wave Plays it Cool,” The Flash #266 (October, 1978) and “Heat Wave’s Blaze of Glory,” The Flash #267 (November, 1978).]

 Second, and equally as important, I was able to unmask the scarlet speedster and got a good look at his mug!
-Though I don’t have any hot leads yet on who that blonde guy really is, I definitely have something start with.
+Though I don’t have any hot leads yet on who that blond guy really is, I definitely have something to start with.
 Sooner or later, I’ll be able to put a name to the face, and then the days of the Flash are truly numbered!
 Mick Rory couldn’t help but smile at that thought.